CasuallyPassingBy/Maths-Notes-md/Notes/Paracompacteness.md

 **Th:** If $X$ is a collectionwise $T_4$ and submetacompact space, then $X$ is paracompact.

-This result is an even stronger version of Michael-Nagami.

 **Prop:** If $X$ is paracompact and $Y$ is compact, then $X\times Y$ is paracompact.

 **Prop:** If $X$ is a $T_0$, collectionwise normal developable space, then $X$ is paracompact.